MileHacker Logo

 • Attractions: Bali Collection, Waterblow (with paved paths to viewing areas), and resort areas are generally more accessible.

-• Major temples and natural sites outside Nusa Dua area area are not as accessible due to steps plus uneven terrain.
+• Major places of worship and natural sites outside Nusa Dua area area are not as accessible due to steps plus uneven terrain.

 • Transportation: Pre-arranged private transfers are the most reliable option.
 Regular taxis may not be equipped.